A group of people gathered on an outdoor patio at night with a wooden gazebo, a gas fire pit, an outdoor kitchen island and grill, and tiki torches.

 Natural Gas

 If your client decides to go with Natural Gas, a licensed and trained gas professional will need to hard-pipe a Natural Gas line to the product.
-It’s crucial to install the correct size gas line to make sure the fire feature receives enough gas to meet the burner’s BTU requirements.

 Once the gas line is connected to the fire feature, it will have a constant fuel source.
 The steady flow of gas means your client won’t have to worry about running out of fuel and will be able to choose a fire pit with a higher BTU output for larger flames and more warmth.